Major depressive disorder: Management

 The guidelines further note that antidepressant treatment should be continued for at least six months to reduce the risk of relapse, and that SSRIs are better tolerated than tricyclic antidepressants.

 Treatment options are more limited in developing countries, where access to mental health staff, medication, and psychotherapy is often difficult.
 Development of mental health services is minimal in many countries; depression is viewed as a phenomenon of the developed world despite evidence to the contrary, and not as an inherently life-threatening condition.
 There is insufficient evidence to determine the effectiveness of psychological versus medical therapy in children.

 Lifestyle

 Physical exercise has been found to be effective for major depression, and may be recommended to people who are willing, motivated, and healthy enough to participate in an exercise program as treatment.
 It is equivalent to the use of medications or psychological therapies in most people.
 In older people it does appear to decrease depression.
 Sleep and diet may also play a role in depression, and interventions in these areas may be an effective add-on to conventional methods.
-In observational studies, smoking cessation has benefits in depression as large as or larger than those of medications.
+In studies, smoking cessation has benefits in depression.